-Ellen Lloyd – AncientPages.com - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, just to mention a few.
+Ellen Lloyd - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

-Mysterious artifact with two heads discovered in Kallestrup, Denmark.
+Mysterious artifact with two heads was discovered in Kallestrup, Denmark.
 Credit: Kirstine Krath Nielsen / Museum Thy

-An interesting discovery of a 3,000-year-old double-headed figurine may offer evidence of an unknown Norse God.
-Could this small, yet very significant ancient artifact open a new chapter in Norse mythology and ancient history?
-Have we overlooked an ancient god, or is this a depiction of theRoman God Janus who was worshipped in ancient Scandinavia?
+An exciting discovery of a 3,000-year-old double-headed figurine may offer evidence of an unknown Norse God.
+Could this small yet significant ancient artifact open a new chapter in Norse mythology and ancient history?
+Have we overlooked an ancient god, or is this a depiction of theRoman God Janus, that was worshipped in ancient Scandinavia?

 Head of God Janus, Vatican museum, Rome.
 Credit: Loudon Dodd - Public Domain

-Using his metal detector, Jensen heard a sound indicating something of value was present in the vicinity.
+Using his metal detector, Jensen heard a sound indicating something of value was in the vicinity.
 He checked and noticed a large concentration of metal in the ground.
-Jensen removed the soil, and to his surprise, he could clearly see this the object he had stumbled upon was not a part of a WWII plane, but something extraordinary.
+Jensen removed the soil, and to his surprise, he could see this the object he had stumbled upon was not a part of a WWII plane but something extraordinary.

 Viksö (Veksø) helmets.
 Credit: Nationalmuseet, CC BY-SA 3.0

-"Scientists think these unique Bronze Age artifacts functioned both as helmets and masks.
-The Viksö helmets are unique.
+"Scientists think these unique Bronze Age artifacts functioned as helmets and masks.
+The Viksö helmets are special.

 Some of them are equipped with eyes and a hooked beak.
 The hooked beak of a bird of prey and the large, round eyes perhaps indicate that it is an owl.